nicksave-code/ServerStudy/README.md

 # ServerStudy
-Welcome to the page for learn sciences
+Welcome to the page for learn sciences.